 Pharmacy

-CareSource RxInnovations™ and Express Scripts® (ESI) are partnering to administer the pharmacy program.
+CareSource RxInnovations™ and Express Scripts® (ESI) partner to administer the pharmacy program.
 Working with ESI as our Pharmacy Innovation Partner, we maintain a Preferred Drug List (PDL) and quarterly PDL updates.

 Formulary or Preferred Drug List (PDL)

-The Preferred Drug List (PDL), also known as a formulary, is a list of drugs that are covered under the plan.
-CareSource updates the PDL regularly.
+The Preferred Drug List (PDL) is a list of drugs that are preferred under the plan.
+CareSource updates the PDL quarterly.
 Visit the Drug Formulary page for more information.

 Prior Authorization

 Medications billed under a member’s medical benefit may also require prior authorization.
-Refer to the Navigate Authorization Requirements for Medications Under the Medical Benefit.
+Refer to the Navigate Authorization Requirements for Medications Under the Medical Benefit or the Procedure Code Lookup Tool.

 For all prior authorization decisions (standard or expedited), CareSource provides notice to the provider and member as expeditiously as the member’s health condition requires.
 Please specify if you believe the request is urgent.